 Small Business-Based Recruitment

-- Proposed and passed legislation to expand the Department of Labor’s role in, and ability to fund, small business workforce recruiting efforts.
+- Proposed and passed legislation to expand the Department of Labor’s role in assisting and funding small business workforce recruiting efforts.

 Mature Workers & Returnships

-- Proposed and secured an additional $100,000 in funding to implement a statewide Vermont Returnship Program for individuals returning to the workforce after an extended absence or seeking a limited duration job.
+- Proposed and secured an additional $100,000 in funding to implement a statewide Vermont Returnship Program for individuals returning to the workforce after an extended absence or seeking limited duration employment.